VasilhsVouronikos/W_Mark-v.1/README.md

   * Selection of either marking or validation

 ## About the software
 W_Mark was created using Python 3.11 with the help of TKinter for the GUI.
-The code then was compiled into C code using Nuitka 1.9.7 creating .exe file.
+The code then was compiled into C code using Nuitka 1.9.7 creating an .exe file.

 ## Based on